area9innovation/fast/mini/readme.md

 	<name> <val> define		    - define a top-level name in the program

 ### Gringo grammars
-	<id> <grammar> prepare		- prepares the given grammar as a new builtin which can parse
+	<id> <grammar> prepare		- prepares the given grammar as a new builtin which can parse files with that grammar

+TODO: Fix parsing the command line to allow spaces in strings, otherwise, it is pretty hard to test.

 ## Forth standard library